rust-lang/rfcs/text/0000-explicit-tail-calls.md

 These checks are:
 - The `become` keyword is only used in place of `return`.
 The intend is to reuse the semantics of a `return` signifying "the end of a function".
 See the section on [tail-call-elimination](#tail-call-elimination) for examples.
 - The argument to `become` is a function (or method) call, that exactly matches the function signature and calling convention of the callee.
 The intend is to assure a compatible stack frame layout.
 - The stack frame of the calling function is reused, this also implies that the function is never returned to.
 The required checks to ensure this is possible are: no borrows of local variables are passed to the called function (passing local variables by copy/move is ok, since that doesn't require the local variable to continue existing after the call), and no further cleanup is necessary.
-These checks can be done by using the borrowchecker as described in the [Borrowchecking](#semantics) section below.
+These checks can be done by using the borrow checker as already described in the [section](#difference) showing the difference between `return` and `become` above.

 If any of these checks fail a compiler error is issued.